HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 analysts: [henryp25, cnichols013]
 translators: []
 results: https://docs.google.com/spreadsheets/d/1lAQKcOF7l6xz9v7yvnI9I1F8yiSqcz3Xx6u-5ady1DQ/
 fellowhuman1101_bio: Jamie Indigo isn't a robot, but speaks bot.
-As a technical SEO at <a hreflang="en" href="https://www.deepcrawl.com">DeepCrawl</a>, they study how search engines crawl, render, and index the web.
-They love to tame wild JavaScript and optimize rendering strategies.
-When not working, Jamie likes horror movies, graphic novels, and Dungeons & Dragons.
+As director of technical SEO at <a hreflang="en" href="https://www.coxautoinc.com/">Cox Automotive</a>, they study how search engines crawl, render, and index the web.
+Jamie loves to tame wild JavaScript and optimize rendering strategies.
+When not working, they like horror movies, graphic novels, and terrorizing lawful good paladins in Dungeons & Dragons.
 dwsmart_bio: Dave Smart is a developer and technical search engine consultant at <a hreflang="en" href="https://tamethebots.com">Tame the Bots</a>.
 They love building tools and experimenting with the modern web, and can often be found at the front in a gig or two.
 featured_quote:
 featured_stat_1: